Gheorghe Grozav

-Gheorghe "Gicu" Teodor Grozav (/ro/; born 29 September 1990) is a Romanian professional footballer who plays as a winger or an attacking midfielder for Liga I club Petrolul Ploiești, which he captains.
+Gheorghe "Gicu" Teodor Grozav (/ro/; born 29 September 1990) is a Romanian professional footballer who plays as a winger or an attacking midfielder for Liga III club Corona Brașov, which he captains.

 Grozav started his senior career at his hometown club Unirea Alba Iulia in 2007.
 At the start of 2010, he moved abroad for the first time to Belgian side Standard Liège.
 Following a loan to Universitatea Cluj in the 2011–12 season, Grozav returned to Romania again at Petrolul Ploiești, with which he won a Cupa României trophy.
 His performances prompted another transfer abroad to Russian club Terek Grozny in the summer of 2013, spending several seasons there before moving frequently between teams in Romania, Turkey, and Hungary.

 At international level, Grozav made his full debut for Romania in May 2012, scoring the only goal of a friendly win over Switzerland.
 He has since totalled over 30 matches for his country.